Pawansingh3889/sql-sop/README.md

 ## Production Use Case

-In a fish production environment, sql-sop runs as a pre-commit hook on all SQL that touches ERP data (RunNumber, OCM_TRANS, OCM_PLU, OCM_TOTALS tables).
+In a fish production environment, sql-sop runs as a pre-commit hook on all SQL that touches ERP data (RunNumber, OCM tables).
 Combined with read-only database users and Docker isolation, it forms part of a 6-layer safety architecture that prevents accidental writes to the production ERP.

 ---